benelan/choroator/README.md

 * 'equal' (Equal Interval)
 * 'natural' (Natural Breaks)

-__color palette__
+__Color palette__
 * 'blue' (Default)
 * 'green'
 * 'red'
 * 'gold'
 * 'purple'

-__base map__
+__Basemap__
 * 'satellite' (Default)
 * 'dark'
 * 'light'
 * 'streets'
 * 'outdoors'

+__Map type__
+* both (Default)
+* 'folium'
+* 'web'

-__data normalization__ (web only)
+__Data normalization__ (web only)
 * none (Default)
 * 'density' (divides by state's area)

-__map type__
-* both (Default)
-* 'folium' (creates both web and folium maps)
-* 'web' (creates both web and folium maps)

-**Note: when normalizing by area, 'District of Columbia' is omitted from the pysal classsifaction functions**
+> Note: when normalizing by area, 'District of Columbia' is omitted from the pysal classsifaction functions

-example runs:
+#### Example runs
-* defaults to quantile, blue, satellite, no normalization, creates both maps
+Defaults to quantile, blue, satellite, no normalization, creates both maps:
 ```
 python3 dataImport.py
 ```
-* equal interval, color defaults to blue due to misspelling, light base map, no normalization, creates both maps
+Equal interval, color defaults to blue due to misspelling, light basemap, no normalization, creates both maps:
 ```
 python3 dataImport.py equal ultraviolet light
 ```
-* jenks classification, gold color scale, dark base map, normalized data based on area, only creates a web map
+Jenks classification, gold color scale, dark basemap, normalized data based on area, only creates a web map:
 ```
 python3 dataImport.py jenks gold dark density web
 ```

 ### __app.py__

 This GUI is built using TKinter.
 The app first prompts you to choose a CSV file.
-The path defaults to the choropleth/data/csv directory but you can chose a file from anywhere in your operating system.
+The path defaults to the choropleth/data/csv directory but you can chose a file from anywhere on the computer.
 There are two tabs to chose from, Web and Folium.
 You are then given the same options described above in GUI format.
 ````
 python3 app.py
 ````